 So, regardless of what type of higher education position you are seeking, you will need to do your due diligence.

-Research the job postings and facilities you are interested in and conduct a focused and productive job search.
+Research the job postings and facilities you are interested in and conduct a focused and productive college or university job search.

 Tips to make your career transition to higher education easier.

 1. Do you need to go back to school?

 The level of education required for working in higher education depends on the position and the type of college or university.
 Four-year undergraduate institutions often prefer their full-time professors to possess doctoral degrees.
 However, many colleges and universities are now hiring professionals with a master’s degree in their subject area as an adjunct college instructor.
 If you don’t yet possess a master’s degree, then you will need to return to school before applying for a position.

 Make sure to highlight any teaching-related experience you have in your job search documents.
 If you are a K-12 teacher transitioning into higher education, then this will be easy for you.
 If you are transitioning out of another profession, then make sure to highlight any training, presenting, or mentoring experiences you have had in the past.